gkrinc/postinstall-build/README.md

 real dependencies, they're only used in the build step).
 That means even everyone installing from NPM wastes time installing them, even though they already have the build artifacts!

+If your project has a lot of dependencies you may run into a maxBuffer error.
+The default for node child processes is 200KB (https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
+The MAX_BUFFER argument will be passed to child_process.exec.

 This helper fixes that.
 Just tell it where a build artifact is and what your build step is, and it'll do the rest.
 Used as intended, `postinstall-build`